 The challenging party will offer the names of some doctors to act as the QME.
 If there is an agreement between the parties he is then called an AME.

 Going to an Agreed Medical Examiner will generally eliminate the need for a later trial.

 If there is no agreement on a doctor, then either side may request a State Panel QME whereby the state sends the names of 3 doctors and both attorney’s strike a name and the remaining doctor is your QME.
 Unfortunately, this method may lead to eventual trials because of one side objecting.

 Once all the medical reports are completed one side or the other will file for a hearing called an MSC (Mandatory Settlement Conf), you will receive notice of the time and date of the hearing and you will need to attend.

-Most of the time you just need to be there and wait if the attorneys are able to settle the case.
+Most of the time you just need to be there and wait if the attorneys are able to settle as the Workers’ compensation case proceeds.
 You will need to sign papers.

 If the attorneys can’t reach the settlement, then we generally get a trial date and send you home.